purcell/emacs.d/README.md

 ## Updates

 Update the config with `git pull`.
-You'll probably also want/need to update the third-party packages regularly too:
+You'll probably also want/need to update the third-party packages regularly too, because that's what I do, and the config assumes it:

 <kbd>M-x package-list-packages</kbd>, then <kbd>U</kbd> followed by <kbd>x</kbd>.